alecroy/alecroy.github.io/_posts/2015-05-14-binary-random-access-lists.md

 ## The Code

 I'll step through the code I wrote (as of this morning).
-It's only [137 sloc][bforest-js], though it could probably be a lot shorter.
+It's only 137 sloc, though it could probably be a lot shorter.
 I wrote it in vanilla JavaScript without libraries (though lodash might've been nice).

 ### Laying out the data